benashford/rs-es/README.md

 1. Scan and scroll - delete the search context when finished
 2. Sorting (https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-sort.html)
+2. Documentation, both rustdoc and a suitable high-level write-up in this README
 2. The various optional options `with_search_scan` are implemented as requiring something that implements `ToString` rather than `Into<String>`, this is causing some issues.
 2. Check JSON models to use u64 where necessary, not just i64.
 3. Use `expect` instead of `unwrap` on `Option` "unwrappings" to get better error messages.